Sun-Lab-NBB/sl-micro-controllers/README.md

 ## License

-This project is licensed under the GPL3 License: see the [LICENSE](LICENSE) file for details.
+This library is licensed under the GPL3 License: see the [LICENSE](LICENSE) file for details.

 ---